ncatlab/nlab-content/pages/3/3/2/1/11233/content.md

 $$
 where $Si(t)$ is the [[sine integral]] $\int_0 \frac{\sin(t)}{t}d t $ (which extends to an [[entire function]] on $\mathbb{C}$).
 This integral can also be found as an [[improper integral|improper]] Riemann integral.

 For an example that is neither Lebesgue integrable nor improperly Riemann integrable (not even locally Riemann integrable), we can let $f(x)$ be $\sin(1/x^3)/x$ for irrational $x$ and $1$ for rational $x$.
-This one can still be done as an improper Lebesgue integral.
-(Are there any functions that are Henstock integrable but not locally Lebesgue integrable?)
+This one can still be done as an improper Lebesgue integral, however.
+(Are there any functions that are Henstock integrable but not improperly Lebesgue integrable?
+In other words, it\'s Henstock integrable, but the set of points on which it\'s not locally Lebesgue integrable, which is $\{0\}$ in this example, has an [[accumulation point]].)

 ## Properties